fresh-eggs/arcsight_monitoring/README.md

 ## THE PIECES
+### arcsight_connector_template.xml
+This is the template you should be importing into Zabbix.
+It houses multiple applications, items, triggers and twp important discovery rule trappers.

+The discovery rule trappers are the bulk of what make this solution useful.
+The connector_appliance_bot will use these rules to update the entry for a connector on the zabbix server when it notices changes in the agent properties file.

+### connector_appliance_bot.py
-The first is essentially a custom zabbix agent written from scratch in python.
-It is a multithreaded application designed to provide an Arcsight Administrator an easy, self healing way to instantly begin monitoring their connector appliances with zabbix.
+This boils down to a custom zabbix agent written from scratch in python.
+It is a multithreaded application that makes heavy use of the zabbix_sender binary.
+It is designed to provide an Arcsight Administrator with a monitoring solution that comes with little to no overhead.

-The bot is self healing in the sense that the Zabbix template makes heavy use of custom discovery rules, allowing for the connector agents details to be reflected in Zabbix automatically.

-Second is the aforementioned zabbix template.
-The template has a few static items, as well as a bunch of prototypes.
-The idea is that everytime the bot is run, it will use the discovery items to update the entry on the zabbix server about what destinations and agents are running on each container.
+At every startup, the bot will first, inspect the agent.properties file and determine if there is an agent configured on a container or not.
+IF it determines there is none the c_x.state item will reflect EMPTY as a state.

+However, if it determines that there is an agent configured, the bot will continue by programatically determining the number of agents and their detiantions, followed by crafting a JSON request with that information in order to send out to our custom discovery rule.

 ## HOW TO SETUP